 In cases where a company goes through restructuring, downsizing or shifting business priorities, some positions may become redundant.

-You won’t have to fire anyone in a redundancy situation as the person or people in question won’t have done anything wrong to warrant dismissal.
-However, the process is similar and still requires plenty of care.
+You won’t have to fire anyone in a redundancy situation, as the person or people in question won’t have done anything wrong to warrant dismissal.
+However, the process for layoffs is similar and still requires plenty of care.

-In these instances, it’s important that you’re clear about your reasons or you could spark some resentment from the dismissed employee and your remaining team.
+In these instances, it’s important that you’re clear about your reasons.
+Otherwise, you could spark some resentment from the dismissed employee and your remaining team.

 In a face-to-face meeting, explain that your decision isn’t tied to the employee’s performance and that you’ll do what you can to make the transition to their next job as smooth as possible.